vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 260 commits since the previous release, including 109 fixes.
+More than 266 commits since the previous release, including 110 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Thu Aug 28 02:40:00 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Fri Aug 29 02:40:18 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER